PranavPatil/emprovise-web/README.md

       ?>

 Save the file into the root of the Apache web server, as phpinfo.php.
 Call the file up in your browser, e.g. as http://localhost:8080/phpinfo.php When you do this, you should see a page of information about PHP.
 This will show that your installation is working.
 If you do not get such a page, check all the steps above very carefully.

+Follow the instructions in [Sphider Readme](root/admin/sphider/README.md) to enable search feature.